IntersectMBO/cardano-db-sync/doc/docker.md

 ## Quickstart

 ### Clone the repository
+Regular users should almost never attempt building and running from the `master` branch.
+Instead, they should build and run the latest release tag.
+The tags can be listed using the `git tag` command.
+Pre-release tags (eg things like `12.0.0-preX`) should also be avoided in most cases.
 ```
 git clone git@github.com:input-output-hk/cardano-db-sync.git
 cd cardano-db-sync
+git checkout <latest-official-tag> -b tag-<latest-official-tag>
 ```
 ### Start `cardano-node`, `postgresql`, and `cardano-db-sync` services using Docker